Explore the distinct paths of retail prop firms and hedge funds to find out which trading career aligns with your goals and risk appetite.

 Investor-Driven Model

-Hedge funds operate under a model that limits participation to accredited investors—individuals or entities meeting specific income or net-worth thresholds defined by the U.S. Securities and Exchange Commission (SEC).
-This restriction exists because hedge funds may use complex strategies that require a deeper understanding of financial markets.
+Hedge funds often limit participation to accredited investors—individuals or entities meeting specific income or net-worth thresholds defined by the U.S. Securities and Exchange Commission (SEC).
+This restriction exists because hedge funds may use complex strategies that require a deeper understanding of financial markets, as well as a higher tolerance for risk and illiquidity.

 Regulatory Requirements

-To protect investor capital, hedge funds implement strong compliance systems and conduct regular audits.
-These regulations also shape their marketing strategies.
-Instead of public advertising, hedge funds rely on private networks and referrals to attract new clients, reinforcing their exclusive nature.
+To protect investor capital, hedge funds implement compliance systems and undergo audits.
+These requirements can also shape how funds raise capital.
+Instead of broad public advertising, many hedge funds lean on private networks, introductions, and institutional channels to attract new investors.

 Strategies and Pay Structure

-Compensation often follows the “2 and 20” model—roughly a 2% annual management fee plus 20% of profits (two-and-twenty explained).
-Junior team members typically earn a base salary with bonuses, while experienced portfolio managers may receive significant performance-based pay.
-Many hedge funds emphasize longer horizons to align with investor goals.
+Junior team members typically earn a base salary with bonuses, while experienced portfolio managers may receive significant performance-based compensation tied to risk-adjusted returns and drawdown controls.
+Many hedge funds also emphasize longer horizons to match investor mandates and reduce turnover-driven costs.

 How Retail Prop Firms Work